sstsimulator/sst-macro/docs/manual/manual.md

 Here we indicate the congestion model to be used (the packet-flow) and the overall machine model (abstract machine model \#1).
 Currently valid values for the congestion model are `packet_flow` (most accurate, slowest) and `simple` (least accurate, fastest), but more congestion models should be supported in future versions.
 Currently valid values for the abstract machine model are `amm1`, `amm2`, `amm3`, see details below.
 Another model, `amm4`, that adds extra detail to the NIC is pending and should be available soon.
 The details of individual abstract machine models are given in the following sections.
 The optional accuracy parameter is less well-defined and the exact meaning varies considerably between congestion models.
 In general, the accuracy parameter represents how coarse-grained the simulation is in bytes.
 It basically corresponds to a packet-size.
 How many bytes are modeled moving through the machine separately at a time?
 If the parameter is set to 8 bytes, e.g., that basically means we are doing flit-level modeling.
 If the parameter is set to 8192 bytes, e.g. that means we are doing very coarse-grained modeling which only really affects large messages.
 If the parameter is set to 100-1000 bytes, e.g., that means we are doing more fine-grained modeling on real packet sizes, but we are ignoring flit-level details.

-\subsection{Common Parameters} The following parameters define the CPU and compute power of the node (independent of memory subsystem).
+*Common Parameters* The following parameters define the CPU and compute power of the node (independent of memory subsystem).
 They are universal and are valid for all abstract machine models.

 Using the preferred (current) namespace parameters:
 ````